 The Georgetown Chapter continues to grow and expand.
 At present, the Chapter holds two major events each year, both in the Spring.
 First, an undergraduate research forum is held in the 2nd or 3rd week of April, where talented seniors from around the University present their senior thesis or honors thesis work.
 The top candidates by faculty vote are awarded the Sigma Xi Research Medal.
 Second, the Chapter sponsors an annual induction ceremony and dinner, usually held the 3rd week in April.
 The Chapter inducts into associate membership 25 – 30 graduating seniors who have conducted quality senior thesis research projects and graduate students who have made substantial progress on their doctoral thesis research.
 Several graduate students who have completed their doctoral research and faculty members are inducted as full members each year as well.

 Ideas for other Chapter events are welcomed by the officers.

 - President: Alex Theos, Ph.D., Department of Human Sciences, School of Nursing and Health Studies, email@example.com

-- Vice-president/Secretary: Anne Rosenwald, Ph.D., Department of Biology, Georgetown College, firstname.lastname@example.org
+- Vice-president/Secretary: Anne Rosenwald, Ph.D., Department of Biology, Georgetown University College of Arts & Sciences, firstname.lastname@example.org

 - Treasurer: Vicente Notario, Ph.D., Department of Biochemistry and Molecular & Cellular Biology, School of Medicine, email@example.com